calum74/sequence/README.md

 _Sequence_ provides a simple, efficient and uniform way to create, pass and manipulate sequences in C++.
 It aims to do two things:

 - Provide a lightweight abstraction for creating and passing sequences
-- Provide a LINQ-style interface for transforming and manipulating sequences
+- Provide a [LINQ](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/)-style library for transforming and manipulating sequences

 It was born out of the very basic frustration of "how do I actually pass a list to a function".
 Unfortunately, C++ provides far too many options, and they all have their drawbacks.